Articles in this section

 • Variations of the same document type do not increase the count.

-• Functional acknowledgements are excluded.
+• Functional acknowledgments are excluded.

 • Inactive document types are not counted.